The Parking Space

 "The Parking Space" is the 39th episode of the sitcom Seinfeld.
 The episode was the 22nd episode of the third season.
 It aired on NBC on April 22, 1992.
-The story centers on George's protracted struggle with Kramer's friend Mike to claim a parking space they both entered at the same time.
+In this episode, George and Kramer's friend Mike get locked in an unending standoff over the same parking space.
 The story of the parking confrontation was inspired by a similar incident that happened to writer Greg Daniels' father.